koenvervloesem/ESPHome-Air-Quality-Monitor/README.rst

 - PM2.5 and PM10 concentration
 - temperature, humidity and pressure

-It shows feedback for the current air quality with an RGB LED: green if the air quality is good, yellow if it's acceptable, and red if it's bad.
+It optionally shows feedback for the current air quality with an RGB LED: green if the air quality is good, yellow if it's acceptable, and red if it's bad.
+An alternative is showing the sensor measurements on a display.

-You can build this on a perfboard in a project box like this:
+You can build an example implementation on a perfboard in a project box like this:

 .. image:: https://github.com/koenvervloesem/ESPHome-Air-Quality-Monitor/raw/main/air-quality-monitor-on-perfboard.jpg
    :alt: A DIY air quality monitor on a perfboard in a project box